 With drowning as the third leading cause of unintentional injury death worldwide, the World Health Organization recommends that all countries create a water safety plan that addresses a nation’s drowning problem.
 While not having the highest drowning rate, the U.S. does have a drowning rate higher than in Australia, the UK, Austria, Barbados, and Jamaica, for example.

 According to the WHO, coastal drowning in the United States alone accounts for $273 million each year in direct and indirect costs.

 Our Approach to Drowning Prevention:

 Building A Drowning Prevention Plan: Our Focus Areas

-- Data and public health surveillance: The ZAC Foundation is partnering with organizations to actively monitor data surrounding fatal and non-fatal drownings.
+- Data & Public Health Surveillance: The ZAC Foundation is partnering with organizations to actively monitor data surrounding fatal and non-fatal drownings.

 - Lifeguards & Supervision: The national lifeguard shortage has brought about an additional challenge that is a crucial factor in maintaining water safety.
 Lifeguards play a key role in ensuring a safe environment for swimmers at pools and public beaches.
 The ZAC Foundation works with organizations to create standards of supervision, lifeguard re-certifications, and more.
-Read more about our POV on the lifeguard shortage in 2021.
+Read more about how teens can help address these shortages.

-- Life jackets/personal flotation devices: We work to increase the use of Coast Guard certified and approved life jackets as a means of keeping children safe in water.
+- Life Jackets, Personal Flotation Devices & Other Flotation Devices: We work to increase the use of Coast Guard certified and approved life jackets as a means of keeping children safe in water.

 - Rescue & CPR: Addressing CPR and rescue training among water watchers is key to water safety.

-- Swimming lessons: The ZAC Foundation works alongside our partners to build water competency among children across the nation.
+- Water Safety, Water Competency & Swimming Lessons: The ZAC Foundation works alongside our partners to build water competency among children across the nation.
 We identify water-safe behaviors and work to develop policies around water safety education for children of all ages.